 Buying a Laptop For Few Bucks If You Have Some Tech Skills

 You can save money by buying fewer features and getting a used laptop or notebook.
 You’ll have money left over for other things you need.
-I’ve bought mine for about $150 each, including extra batteries, and mostly they’ve worked (although I’ve recently bought a couple of clunkers).
-Having two lets you have one as a spare for the other, although a battery type may require that you use the spare every once in a while (maybe once every month or two).
+I’ve bought mine for about $150 each, including extra batteries, and mostly they’ve worked (although I have bought a couple of clunkers in a row).
+Having two lets you have one as a spare for the other, although a battery model may require that you use the spare every once in a while (maybe once every month or two).

 To make this plan succeed, you need good technical do-it-yourself skills on hardware.
 You need confidence, and more than just confidence.
 You also need to know when you’re about to go too far and damage something.
 You could take it to someone who does repairs, but when you start paying, say, $75 an hour, it quickly makes more sense to buy a new laptop under a warranty of a year or two.